anderson-optimization/ao-conventional-pre-commit/README.md

 Your commit message does not follow Conventional Commits formatting https://www.conventionalcommits.org/

-Conventional Commits start with one of the below types, followed by a colon, followed by the commit message:
+AO Conventional Commits start with one of the below types, followed by a colon, followed by a ticket number and colon, followed by the commit message:

     build chore ci docs feat fix perf refactor revert style test

 Example commit message adding a feature:

-    feat: implement new API
+    feat: SVCOR-12: implement new API

 Example commit message fixing an issue:

-    fix: remove infinite loop
+    fix: DTCT-99: remove infinite loop

 Example commit with scope in parentheses after the type for more context:

-    fix(account): remove infinite loop
+    fix(account): PROSP-55: remove infinite loop

 Example commit with a body:

-    fix: remove infinite loop
+    fix: DATLA-42: remove infinite loop

     Additional information on the issue caused by the infinite loop
 ```